Gonorrhoea is a common sexually transmitted infection caused by the bacterium Neisseria gonorrhoeae.

 Gonorrhoea is most commonly seen among men who have sex with men (MSM).
 In 2015, this accounted for 70% of gonorrhoea cases in sexual health clinics.

-Gonorrhoea is caused by the gram negative diplococcus Neisseria gonorrhoea.
+Gonorrhoea is caused by the gram negative diplococcus Neisseria gonorrhoeae.

-The causative organism of gonorrhoea is the gram negative, intracellular, diplococcus N. gonorrhoea.
+The causative organism of gonorrhoea is the gram negative, intracellular, diplococcus N. gonorrhoeae.
 The primary site of infection are mucous membranes that are lined with columnar epithelium including the urethra, endocervix, rectum and pharynx.
 It is spread by direct contact with infected secretions.
-Infections of the conjunctiva are usually due to self inoculation.
+Infections of the conjunctiva are usually due to self-inoculation.

 The bacteria can spread retrograde to cause an upper urogenital infection leading to pelvic inflammatory disease (PID) in women and epididimyo-orchitis or prostatitis in men.
 PID may occur in up to 20% of women with endocervicitis and can be associated with endometritis, salpingitis and tubo-ovarian abscess.